hhtronik/Arduino_OnOffBTN/README.md

 Here's the features list:

-- Load switch: 20mOhm MOSFET for up to 8A, 12V max.
+- Load switch: super low RDS(on) MOSFET for up to 8A load at 12V max.
 - Supply voltage: 3.3V - 13V
 - Configurable via I2C (Fast Mode / 400kHz)
 - Max.
 4 Pins on host side (considering we already have a common ground)